scrapy/scrapy/docs/faq.rst

 If you use Scrapy components (such as
 :ref:`item pipelines <topics-item-pipeline>`,
-:ref:`signal handlers <topics-signals>` or :ref:`spider middlewares <topics-spider-middleware>`) that do not work with dataclasses, such as custom components or third-party components implemented before Scrapy 2.1, update those components to make them work with dataclasses.
+:ref:`signal handlers <topics-signals>`, or :ref:`spider middlewares <topics-spider-middleware>`) that do not support dataclasses, such as custom components or third-party components implemented for Scrapy versions older than 2.1, update those components to make them work with dataclasses.
+See :ref:`item-types`.
-See the latest documentation of the corresponding type of component for details.

-The following helper functions are available to interact with items that may be
-dataclasses:

-.. autofunction:: scrapy.utils.datatypes.get_item_field

-.. autofunction:: scrapy.utils.datatypes.set_item_field

-.. autofunction:: scrapy.utils.misc.is_item_like

-.. autofunction:: scrapy.utils.python.is_dataclass_instance

 If the offending Scrapy components come from a third party project, please report this issue to the maintainers of that project, so they can update them.
-In the meantime, you may use the :func:`~scrapy.utils.decorators.subscriptable_dataclass` decorator in your
+In the meantime, you may use the :func:`~scrapy.utils.decorators.subscriptable_dataclass` decorator in your dataclasses to make them behave like :class:`Item` objects:
-dataclasses:

 .. autofunction:: scrapy.utils.decorators.subscriptable_dataclass